Can Dogs Eat Watermelon? The Juicy Answer Pet Owners Need

 When feeding watermelon to dogs, it’s important to remove the rind and seeds first, as they can cause gastrointestinal upset.

 Cut the watermelon into small, bite-sized pieces to prevent choking.
-Watermelon should always be fed in moderation as too much can lead to diarrhea.
+Watermelon should always be fed in moderation, as too much can lead to diarrhea.

 Some tips for serving watermelon to dogs: